linear-b/gitstream/docs/cm-file.md

 When you add a user to `config.admin.users` in your organization's `cm` repository, they are granted administrative privileges to CM changes across **every repository** in the organization. gitStream evaluates CM rules in the individual repository **and** your organization's `cm` repository to determine admin users.

+When you add a user to `config.admin.users` in your repository's `.cm/gitstream.cm` file, they are granted administrative privileges to CM changes within that specific repository.
+However, if an organization-level admin is already defined in your organization's `cm` repository, then the organization-level admin approval is required for that change to take effect.

 ##### `config.ignore_files`

 The `config.ignore_files` supports glob pattern matching that contains a list of files to ignore.